-As she ran her husband appeared out the front door onto the stoop.
+As she ran, her husband appeared onto the stoop.
 He had police on either side and his arms were behind his back.

 Her husband noticed Jacqui as she approached.
 Her face was etched with anguish, but he didn’t say a word.
 Ryan was in the process of stepping down from the last step onto the pavement by the time she arrived out the front of her home.
 Jacqui ran and threw her arms around her husband’s neck and hugged him tightly.

 After a few beats Jacqui lifted her head from Ryan’s shoulder to address the cops on either side.
 ‘What the hell is going on...?
 Where are you taking my husband…?’ she yelled.

 The older cop on Ryan’s left gently eased Jacqui to the side, out of the way.
 ‘I’m sorry ma’am, but you’ll have to stay out of the way.
 This man is under arrest.’

 ‘For what…?’ she screamed.
 Her eyes welled with tears.
 ‘Why are you taking him…?’

 From inside the house, Luke recognized Jacqui’s voice.
 He moved out onto the landing to monitor what was occurring.

 The cop jabbed a thumb over his shoulder towards her house.
 ‘You will have to ask the Detectives inside ma’am if you require any details,’ he said then continued escorting Ryan to an awaiting police vehicle.